 There are a variety of services available for students to assist them throughout their learning.
-This information is available in the College Calendar, Registrar's Office or the College web site at http://www.camosun.bc.ca http://www.camosun.bc.ca/divisions/pres/policy/2-education/2-8
+This information is available in the College calendar, at Student Services or the College web site at camosun.ca.

-ACADEMIC CONDUCT POLICY
+STUDENT CONDUCT POLICY

-There is an Academic Conduct Policy.
+There is a Student Conduct Policy which includes plagiarism.
 It is the student's responsibility to become familiar with the content of this policy.
-The policy is available in each School Administration Office, Registration, and on the College web site in the Policy Section.
+The policy is available in each School Administration Office, at Student Services and on the College web site in the Policy Section.